Obstructions to lifting abelian subalgebras of corona algebras: Uncountable collections

-Consider $\xi^0_k,\eta^0_k \in S_{f(2k),f(2k+1)}$ two orthogonal\footnote{ We can always assume $S_{n,n+1}$ has at least $2$ linearly independent vectors for each $n\in \N$ by taking a subsequence $(e_{k_j})_{j\in \N}$ from the original approximate unit.} norm one vectors.
-By hypothesis $A$ has an irreducible representation in $B(H)$, thus the restriction of such representation to $A_k$ is irreducible in $B(A_k H)$ (recall that in this case $A_k H$ is closed).
-By KTT we can find a self-adjoint $c^0_k \in A_k$ such that
+Let $\xi^0_k,\eta^0_k \in S_{f(2k),f(2k+1)}$ be two orthogonal\footnote{ We can always assume $S_{n,n+1}$ has at least $2$ linearly independent vectors for each $n\in \N$ by taking, if necessary, a subsequence $(e_{k_j})_{j\in \N}$ from the original approximate unit.} norm one vectors.
+Since $A$ acts irreducibly on $H$ and $A_k$ is a hereditary subalgebra of $A$, it follows that $A_k$ acts irreducibly on $B(A_kH)$ (see \cite[Theorem 5.5.2]{murphy}).
+Therefore, by Kadison's Transitivity Theorem, we can find a self-adjoint $c^0_k \in A_k$ such that